-5. Constitutional Reforms in Times of Crisis and the Italian Parliamentarism in the European Context Based on the functional literature on parliaments and bicameralism, the project aims to propose to use a new theoretical framework for the study of parliamentarism in the European Member States.
+4. Constitutional Reforms of Bicameralism in Times of Crisis in Europe Based on the functional literature on parliaments and bicameralism, the project aims to propose to use a new theoretical framework for the study of parliamentarism in the European Member States.
 Moreover, it aims to assess how political elites have tried to reform parliamentary second chambers to cope with the new challenges posed by the economic crisis, the electoral success of Eurosceptic parties, and the dissolution of traditional patterns of party competition and representation.
 A particular focus is on the directions taken by recent attempts of reform (2005-2016) in Germany, Ireland, Italy, Romania, Spain, UK.
 Multiple indicators for measuring chambers’ positions on different dimensions of analysis are used.

 5. Legislative Turnover in the Italian Parliament (with Eugenio Salvati, University of Pavia) This project aims to analyze the dynamics of legislative turnover in Italy of recent years from a diachronic perspective.
 Secondly, it tries to understand whether classic theories of legislative turnover can account for recent trends of Italian politics or alternative explanations, based on party institutionalization, apply.
 The empirical focus is on the period 1994-2018.